 A Project Portfolio Management System Increases the Chances of Project Success

 There is never an ideal time to have a project fail, but it’s worth arguing that having one fail when your business is already under pressure from outside factors is probably the worst-case scenario.
 In challenging times, the reliability of precise execution and favorable outcomes bring real value to the table.
 One way that project portfolio management systems facilitate project success is through automating tedious tasks that bog project managers down and divert their focus from the management of their projects and the delivery of actual business value.
 Gartner breaks down the ideal capabilities project managers request as follows:

 - Status Capture

 - Collaboration Workspace

 - Cost Capture

-Schoen explains that automation frees up project managers to focus on the value and strategic that drive project success.
+Schoen explains that automation frees up project managers to focus on the value and strategy that drive project success.
 Project success translates into reliability and security, two benefits that provide stability and underpin your organization in times of uncertainty.

 The burden of leadership weighs heavy when decision-makers are forced to shift their strategy from managing daily operations to implementing crisis management.
 While the investment in a project portfolio management system might seem like a choice that can be tabled until circumstances are calmer, a tool can actually make the situation far easier right now and result in better outcomes later.
 Equip your organization with tools that make it easier to survive and gain strength through adversity.

 Rachel Hentges is challenging PMO leaders to think differently about their role.
 Rachel is the author of key industry related surveys, reports, blogs and more that challenge the status quo of today’s PMOs.